-27. Other than the information required on research outputs as specified in the Guidance Notes, no other information should be provided, and the Panel will take no account of any such information if submitted.
+26. Other than the information required on research outputs as specified in the Guidance Notes and this Panel-specific Guidelines, and unless specifically required by the Panel during the assessment process, no other information should be provided.
+The Panel will take no account of any such information if submitted.